idianal/personal-site/posts/2017/language-typing-a-taxonomy.md

 ---
 layout: post.njk
-title: "Languages: Strong or Weak, Static or Dynamic"
+title: "Language Typing: A Taxonomy"
 date: 2017-09-08
 description: "Read about the concepts of strong vs weak typing and static vs dynamic typing in programming languages, and understand how they are orthogonal (not interchangeable) through concrete examples in C#, Python, and JavaScript."
 ---